atauldiit/ibuytour/README.md

 # ibuytour
 This is the WordPress theme for Tour Management Company.
-This theme is edited from storefront.
+This theme is edited from storefront theme.
+Used Bootstrap front-end framework